Seed Structure and Germination

 This is just one of 8+ visuals inside Super Tutor's Seed Structure and Germination chapter

-Explore the full setWhat is a seed?
-Provide its definition and significance.
+Explore the full setWhat is a fruit?

 Answer